stellar/stellar-anchor-tests/@stellar/anchor-tests/README.md

 # Stellar Anchor Tests

-`stellar-anchor-tests` is a library and command line tool for testing Stellar anchors.
+`@stellar/anchor-tests` is a library and command line tool for testing Stellar anchors.

 ## Install

 This project is in active development and is not yet published to the npm registry.
 To install, run the following commands:

 ```
 git clone git@github.com:stellar/stellar-anchor-tests.git
 yarn build
-yarn link
+yarn workspace @stellar/anchor-tests link
 ```

-You can now use the `stellar-anchor-tests` command in your shell or use `yarn link @stellar/anchor-tests` in another NodeJS project to use the library in code.
+You can now use `yarn link @stellar/anchor-tests` in another NodeJS project to use the library in code.

+If you want to run the `stellar-anchor-tests` command, use the `yarn stellar-anchor-tests` script provided by this repository.
+The command is not globally available because Yarn's `link` command does not create symbolic links correctly.

 ## Usage

 ### Command Line Tool

 ```
-$ stellar-anchor-tests --help
+$ yarn stellar-anchor-tests --help
 Options:
       --help         Show help                                         [boolean]
       --version      Show version number                               [boolean]